stackadoc/stackadoc-technical-test-scraping/readme.md

 - the product name
 - the URL of the product page
 - the price
-- the images
+- the images (list with the URLs of the images + images downloaded locally)
 - the product description
-- consumer rating
+- consumer rating (number of stars)

 The final result must be exported in CSV.